-WooCommerce is the most popular solution for developing e-commerce site on WordPress.
+WooCommerce is the most popular solution for developing an e-commerce site on WordPress.
 If you're the sole seller on your e-commerce site, you can never go wrong with WooCommerce.
 It's a free plugin, but don't let that fool you.
 It has world-class support, hundreds of compatible high-quality gorgeous themes to go with enabling you to create a functioning e-commerce site quickly and effectively.
-It's developed and supported by WooThemes, who makes WordPress themes and plugins, but they are most popular for WooCommerce around the world.
+It's developed and supported by WooThemes, which makes WordPress themes and plugins, but they are most popular for WooCommerce around the world.

 Digital Download Store – Easy Digital Downloads

 If you're creating an online store only to sell digital items — such as pictures, music files, video files, software, books, etc — then Easy Digital Downloads is a popular solution.
 It's a WordPress plugin so it works on top of your WordPress installation.
 It has many features to let you create a heavily customizable online store for selling digital products.
-And its security is also top notch.
+And its security is also top-notch.
 With over 400,000 users, Easy Digital Downloads is a popular choice for many people.

 Multi-Vendor Marketplace — Dokan

 Dokan is a WordPress plugin developed by weDevs.
 With Dokan, you can quickly create a marketplace where sellers can sign up to sell products.
-It's an enhanced version of WooCommerce which only supports single vendor e-commerce site.
+It's an enhanced version of WooCommerce which only supports a single vendor e-commerce site.
 It's highly secure and maintains all of the security standards that an e-commerce site needs to have.

 Lastly, you should keep in mind nothing is 100% secure on the web.
 Even the most secured website from the largest corporation sometimes gets hacked.
 Security is a continuous process.
-So you need to always stay alert about your site's security, install latest updates of all your plugins, themes, and WordPress itself to maintain the safety and security of your online business.
+So you need to always stay alert about your site's security, install the latest updates of all your plugins, themes, and WordPress itself to maintain the safety and security of your online business.